-- C >Housing Authority of San Joaquin is currently applying for EV car share through Clean Mobility Option grant. - A >What does this cost cover?
-Wouldn't the company want to come in to get more customers? - R >I think this a really good idea but probably transit could be harmed. - B >OK - R >High - R >Low Priority - R >Include the ability to rent a 4wd to go to winter sports opportunities - A/R/A/A > Still not clear what this money is going toward or when emission reductions are likely to result.
+- C > Housing Authority of San Joaquin is currently applying for EV car share through Clean Mobility Option grant. - A >What does this cost cover?
+Wouldn't the company want to come in to get more customers? - R >I think this a really good idea but probably transit could be harmed. - B > OK - R >High - R >Low Priority - R >Include the ability to rent a 4wd to go to winter sports opportunities - A/R/A/A > Still not clear what this money is going toward or when emission reductions are likely to result.
 Hard to assess - R > Medium Priority.
 Car share programs are useful and feel good.
 Ultimately they must, however, be profitable on their own. - R > Interesting.
 An update on programs that are already in place, how it works.
 (Interesting idea to offer for specialty outings such as 4W drive.)
 And would it be strictly for residents in the area? - R >Very Low Priority - R > Still not clear what this money is going toward or when emission reductions are likely to result.
 Hard to assess the value.
 Five neighborhood car pilot study to gauge impact on transit, trip reductions, and community benefits including sustainable funding sources to expand the program if successful. - R > I think the vehicles should be a truck, as everyone needs a truck at some time or another and it may reach more people that way.
 Very High priority

-Original Proposed Funding Amount: Updated Proposed Funding Amount: \$1,000,000 \$1,000,000 Units: Add'l Cars & Chargers Units: Add'l Cars & Chargers
+Updated Proposed Funding Amount: \$1,000,000 Units: Additional Cars and Chargers